rheaacharya11/old-website/_tabs/about.md

 ### **My Experiences**
 My personal philosophy is that a genuine passion and a willingness to learn are all that you need to start to make a positive impact within a space.
 As such, I've tried my best to participate in a wide range of professional and extracurricular endeavors in college, broadening my horizons and allowing me to meet a lot of interesting people along the way.

-In the past, I've been...
+In past & present lives, I've been...

 * A Sustainable Growth Equity Intern at J.P.
 Morgan Asset Management, with a focus on applications of AI in Climate Tech
 * A Quantitative Trading Intern at Virtu Financial
 * A Teaching Fellow for Harvard's COMPSCI 51 (Programming II) and STAT 110 (Probability) courses
+* A Peer Advising Fellow, to a group of 25 Harvard freshmen
 * An Investment Management & Project Management Intern at Bedel Financial
 * An analyst and project lead supporting VC firms, like Sequoia and Long Journey Ventures, with Harvard Undergraduate Capital Partners
 * A consultant for Fortune 500 companies in retail and sustainability